 8. Are there other less well-known national parks and reserves that I should be visiting around India?
 If so, what is so unique about them?

 India has over 600 wilderness areas which include National Parks, Tiger Reserves, Sanctuaries, Conservancies and other Protected Areas.
 There is a huge diversity of wildlife here.
 Africa counts the Big Five as its iconic species, we have at least a Big Ten which includes Tigers, Lions, Bears, Rhino, Elephant, Bison, Wolves, Snow Leopards and others.
-Of course Ranthambhore is my personal favourite for the unique blend of history and wildlife that it represents.
+Of course Ranthambhore is my personal favorite for the unique blend of history and wildlife that it represents.
 Abandoned palaces, cenotaphs and copulas entwined in the embrace of nature are all classic Ranthambhore.
 Where you should go would really depend on what you would like to see.
 Kaziranga may be an obvious choice if you wish to see a combination of Rhino, Elephant, Wild Buffalo and Tiger all together.
 Other spots are fantastic as landscapes, for example The Valley of Flowers in Garhwal.
 Then there is the north-east which is relatively unexplored.

 Luxury Tent at Sher Bagh Camp, Ranthambore